 This is an online course that focuses on common human health alteration.
 The etiology, clinical manifestation, common diagnostic procedures and treatments of common health alteration are explored.
 Predisposing factors and prevention measures are discussed.
+Class 3

-BIOS-2154 Massage A&p Integration (capstone) 4.00 Credits
+BIOS-2154 Massage A&P Integration(Capst 4 Credits

 Massage Anatomy & Physiology Integration is designed to re-examine, organize, clarify, highlight and integrate the information acquired from all of the previous anatomy & physiology courses, including Kinesiology & Myology, and Pathology.
 Emphasis will be on the salient concepts and areas most pertinent for clinical practice and MBLEx exam.
 This course serves as the Summative Assessment for the success skill "Demonstrates Knowledge of Science and the Environment."
 Additionally this course includes capstone written examination for the science portion of the massage therapy program.
+Class 4